Mary Barra

 Mary Teresa Barra (née Makela; born December 24, 1961) is an American businesswoman who has been the chair and chief executive officer (CEO) of General Motors since January 15, 2014.
 She is the first female CEO of a 'Big Three' automaker.
 In December 2013, GM named her to succeed Daniel Akerson as CEO.
 Prior to being named CEO, Barra was executive vice president of global product development, purchasing, and supply chain.

 Early life

-Barra was born in Royal Oak, Michigan to parents of Finnish descent.
-Her grandfather, Viktor Mäkelä, moved to the US and married Maria Luoma, a Finnish immigrant from Teuva.
-They lived in Mountain Iron, Minnesota and had three children, including a son named Reino, called Ray.
-Barra's father, Ray, married a second-generation Finnish American named Eva Pyykkönen, and Mary was born in 1961.
+Barra was born in 1961 in Royal Oak, Michigan, to parents of Finnish descent.
+Her grandfather, Viktor Mäkelä, moved to the United States and married Maria Luoma, a Finnish immigrant from Teuva.
+They lived in Mountain Iron, Minnesota, and had two children, including a son named Reino, called Ray.
+Barra's father, Ray, married a second-generation Finnish American named Eva Pyykkönen.

 Education

 Barra graduated from the General Motors Institute (now Kettering University) in 1985, where she obtained a Bachelor of Science in Electrical Engineering.
 Barra was inducted into the engineering honor society Tau Beta Pi (MI Zeta class of 1985) and the honor society IEEE-Eta Kappa Nu (Theta Epsilon chapter 1983) while at Kettering University.
 She then attended Stanford Graduate School of Business on a GM fellowship, receiving a Master of Business Administration degree in 1990.